TBG

 They are allowed to play on the cat condo, couch, Poang rocking chair, and bed.
 Please do not let them play on the leather chair or moose.

-Independent toys (take-out forks, meeples, and actual cat toys) are in the bottom hammock of the beige cat condo or the grey hammock.
+Independent toys (take-out forks, meeples, and actual cat toys) are in the bottom hammock of the beige cat condo.
 Feel free to throw a couple toys on the floor periodically or return them here if clearing the floor.

 There are also 2 independent toys on the open shelves in the bedroom that can be given to them if they are in a more playful mood than you are, but they need to be put away if not supervised.

 Trinket also enjoys scratching at the baseboard under the kitchen sink until it falls off and she can crawl under the cabinets, so don’t worry if that baseboard is removed.
-Feel free to put it back on (it snaps on to the vertical posts).
+You can reattach it by snapping it onto the vertical posts.

-Both cats also like going into the hallway to run on the carpet.
+Both cats also like going into the hallway to investigate smells, flirt with Winston the dog in Unit 201, run on the carpet, and explore the elevator cab while you hold the door open.
 You can prop the apartment door open by tucking a running shoe under the door.
-If anyone is approaching or a door opens, they will run back to the apartment but they still
+If anyone approaches or a door opens, they will run back to the apartment but they still

-need to be watched while in the hall to ensure they don't pick up any garbage on the carpet and that they don't leave the hallway if any doors are opened.
+need to be watched while in the hall to ensure they don't pick up any garbage from the carpet and they don't leave the hallway if any doors are opened.

 Back to top